mhs/docker-rails-bootstrapper/support/README.md

 ## Dockerization

 This application is intended to be used within a Docker container in _all environments_.
-By default this environment consists of two containers:
+By default this environment consists of three containers:

 - *web*: the Rails application
 - *db*: a container running Postgres
+- *webpacker*: a webpack dev server

-Note that some environments - notably any that touch Heroku - will only use the web container, and supply the database by overriding the applications settings using the `DATABASE_URL` environment variable
+Note that some environments - notably any that touch Heroku - will only use the web container, and supply the database by overriding the applications settings using the `DATABASE_URL` environment variable.
+The webpacker container only runs in development environments, where frequent, timely asset compilation is a requirement

 A fair amount of effort has been put into making sure development of this application is a painless process.
 In particular:

 - Both Dev and CI environments load code, gems, and node modules from Docker volumes, which speeds up package installation (via caching in CI) and should avoid almost all Docker image rebuilds (in Dev)
-- In Dev we use files to maintain bash and pry history so you may use up and down to access old entries just like you would in your normal shell
+- In Dev we use files to maintain bash and pry history so you may access old entries just like you would in your normal shell
 - Dev additionally loads `docker_support/docker.bashrc` when a bash shell starts in a web container; you may add aliases and functions to that file to enable your desired workflow

 ## External Services